ThanhVoT/Consumer-Behavior-Analysis-Dashboard/README.md

 - **Target underperforming markets**: Companies should target countries with consumers who have strong spending potential, like the Philippines, to drive increased product purchases.

 - **Incentivize spending with rewards**: Make products more affordable or implement a reward program for customers with lower spending power to encourage purchases and attract additional customers.

+## Assumptions
+- Focusing on customer spending habits will result in more personalized marketing strategies and higher conversion rates.
+- By focusing on countries with high spending potential but low current engagement, companies can significantly increase market penetration.
+- Offering more affordable products or reward programs will encourage customers with lower spending power to make purchases, increasing sales volume.

+## Considerations
+- The original dataset contains 28 rows of data, but some were excluded for irrelevance to the project.
+There may be additional rows that are not utilized and could potentially be removed. > I welcome further feedback on the project and suggestions for improvement to enhance future project outcomes.